The 3 Manifestations of Job’s Fear of God in the Bible

 After Job’s entire body was covered with sores, Satan used his wife to tempt him.
 Just as the Bible says, “Then said his wife to him, Do you still retain your integrity? curse God, and die.
 But he said to her, You speak as one of the foolish women speaks.
 What? shall we receive good at the hand of God, and shall we not receive evil?”
 (Job 2:9-10).
 So why did Job harshly reprimand his wife after hearing her advice?

-A book says, “Seeing the torment he was suffering, Job’s wife tried to advise Job to help him escape his torment—yet the ‘good intentions’ did not gain Job’s approval; instead, they stirred his anger, for she denied his faith in, and obedience to Jehovah God, and also denied the existence of Jehovah God.
+A book says, “Seeing the torment he was suffering, Job’s wife tried to give Job advice to help him escape his torment, yet her ‘good intentions’ did not gain Job’s approval; instead, they stirred his anger, for she denied his faith in, and obedience to Jehovah God, and also denied the existence of Jehovah God.
 This was intolerable to Job, for he had never allowed himself to do anything that opposed or hurt God, to say nothing of others.
 How could he remain indifferent when he saw others speak words that blasphemed against and insulted God?
 Thus he called his wife a ‘foolish woman.’
 Job’s attitude toward his wife was one of anger and hate, as well as reproach and reprimand.
-This was the natural expression of Job’s humanity of differentiating between love and hate, and was a true representation of his upright humanity.
+This was the natural expression of Job’s humanity—differentiating between love and hate—and it was a true representation of his upright humanity.
 Job was possessed of a sense of justice—one which made him hate the winds and tides of wickedness, and loathe, condemn, and reject absurd heresy, ridiculous arguments, and ludicrous assertions, and allowed him to hold true to his own, correct principles and stance when he had been rejected by the masses and deserted by those who were close to him” (“God’s Work, God’s Disposition, and God Himself II”).
 God is the truth, the way, and the life, and represents all positive things.
 On the contrary, all that denies and resists God belongs to Satan and is negative.
 Job revered God and shunned evil and liked positive things.
 He was completely upright and clear on what to love and what to hate.
 He reserved the highest place in his heart for God and could not tolerate anybody denying, judging, or blaspheming God.
 When he saw others deny God, including his relatives, he would be disgusted with them, still hold fast to the way of revering God and shunning evil, stand on the side of justice and truth, and be unafraid to offend people.
 So, when his wife asked him to forsake God and deny God’s righteousness, he did not rely on emotion to live but, without mercy, reprimanded her for being an ignorant and stubborn woman.
 He once again overcame Satan’s temptation and stood testimony for God.

 The above are the manifestations of Job’s fear of God.
 From this, we can understand that fearing God is not a matter of paying lip service.
 It requires us to focus on entry and imitate Job when encountering the people, matters, things and situations arranged by God.
 For example, in daily life, we must attach importance to avoiding various temptations.
 We should not go to entertainment venues or the places which will cause our hearts to be dissolute and grow distant from God; this way, we can be protected.
 When trials befall us, such as natural disasters or unfortunate things happening to our family, no matter how God acts, we cannot misunderstand or blame Him, but should obey His dominion and arrangements.
 When encountering disturbances from and confusion of any person, event, or thing, we should uphold the truth and justice, cannot be subject to the constraints of anyone else, nor follow anyone in resisting God or even abandon and leave God.
 Job is our exemplar for entry into the truth of fearing God.
 If we can practice and enter into the truth of revering God and shunning evil in our lives and begin in a small way as Job did, then we can also often obtain God’s guidance and blessing and become a person who reveres God.